 Dunpender Community Council – £400

 East Lothian Council COVID-19 Economic Recovery Support Funding – £1000 for dishwasher.
-Further funds still to be raised
+Application to be submitted-East Lothian Council Community Intervention Fund

 Progress to date